 Robert joined Watsi on September 30th, 2015.
 18 other people also joined Watsi on that day!
-Robert's most recent donation traveled 4,200 miles to support Nathalia, a crafty and creative seven-year-old from Bolivia, to fund life-changing cardiac surgery to heal a condition she has had since birth.
+Robert's most recent donation traveled 8,500 miles to support Vicky, a friendly 38-year-old farmer and mother of four from Kenya, to fund a thyroidectomy.

 Nathalia is a crafty and creative seven-year-old from Bolivia who just completed first grade.
 She lives with her parents and one younger sister.
 Some of Nathalia's favorite activities include creating artwork and making crafts!
 Nathalia was born with an atrial septal defect, a cardiac condition in which a hole exists between the two upper chambers of the heart.
 Blood leaks through this hole instead of flowing properly through her body, leaving her feeling weak and short of breath.
 Fortunately, Nathalia is scheduled to undergo heart surgery on July 27th with the support of our long-standing medical partner Haiti Cardiac Alliance, which is now growing and expanding into Bolivia.
 Surgeons will close the hole with a patch, allowing blood to properly flow through her body and improving her quality of life.
 Another organization, Gift of Life International, is contributing $2,500 to pay for a portion of Nathalia's procedure costs.
 Our medical partner is requesting $1,500 to cover the remaining costs, which cover surgical expenses, cardiac exams, medications, and travel fees so Nathalia and her family can travel to receive her life-changing cardiac procedure in La Paz.
 Nathalia's mother shares, "Ever since we learned our daughter was sick, we have been praying every day for this surgery, and we are so glad our prayers are about to be answered!"